 I could have waited to get proper equipment, nail a sponsorship, or ask my musician friends to record a theme song before I recorded my first episode with Sabrina.
 But these prerequisites are nothing but excuses in disguise.
 Entrepreneurs learn by doing, and with my newly acquired mindset, I feel braver than ever.

 Second, every aspect of a business becomes very interesting all of a sudden.
 I no longer have a prejudice against finance models, sales emails, marketing calendar, and partnership development.
-In fact, those subjects has been the most fun to pick up and learn.
+In fact, those subjects have been the most fun to pick up and learn.

 As a solo entrepreneur, I have no one to delegate tasks.
 By doing every little thing for the business, I gain new appreciation and respect to domains I knew very little about.
 I quickly learned that in order to make a business successful, every aspect of it must work in tandem.